suiGn/netget/docs/README.md

 NetGet can be extended to include load balancing capabilities, distributing incoming requests across multiple instances of a service to balance the load and improve performance.

-By using NetGet, developers and system administrators can create a more organized and efficient network topology, where the flow of requests is handled systematically, aligning with the concept of futuristic control and management of digital spaces as depicted in cyberpunk narratives.
+By using **NetGet,** developers and system administrators can create a more organized and efficient network topology, where the flow of requests is handled systematically, aligning with the concept of futuristic control and management of digital spaces.

 ------